quanvn1206/react-native-invoke-app/README.md

 - App is in background
 - App is not running

-NOTION: this library is forked from https://github.com/vicke4/react-native-invoke-app.
+NOTION: this library is forked from [this repo](https://github.com/vicke4/react-native-invoke-app).
 In this repo, in file MainActivity, Intent Activity has FLAG_ACTIVITY_NEW_TASK instead FLAG_ACTIVITY_SINGLE_TOP.
 Keep in mind it for your developing

 ## Installation